-Before starting with an Agile project or team, certain conditions need to be met.
+Before starting with an Agile project or team, certain preparations need to be taken care of.
 Bellow you can find a list of items that need to be prepared.
 The items on this list are not needed in every situation but give a clear set of requirements that are not mentioned in the standard Agile frameworks.

-Preparations to start an Agile project or team Yes/No Is there a sponsor and a budget for the project or team?
+Preparations to start an Agile project or team Yes/no Is there a sponsor and a budget for the project or team?
 Is a team selected with all required expertise to deliver the project without having to depend on other teams or individuals?
-Has everybody received the required training for the relevant Agile framework?
+Has everybody received the required training for the used Agile framework?
 Is the team able to function as a self-organizing team?
-Is there a space available where the team can work face-to-face?
+Is there a space available where the team can work face to face?

 Are there clear work policies?
-(Eg. the relevant Agile framework, meetings, roles, clear Backlog items, tools, Definition of Done, team values etc.) Is there a clear vision about the value the team will deliver?
+(Like the used Agile framework, meetings, roles, clear Backlog items, tools, Definition of Done, team values etc.) Is there a clear vision about the value the team will deliver?
 Is there an initial Backlog, composed with the input of stakeholders and the Development Team?
 Are the Backlog items clear, small, estimated, testable and prioritized based on value?